Borrowing @ BPL

 - Special collections, such as graphic novels, literacy materials plus bilingual and foreign language collections represent diversity in our community.

-- Non-fiction titles, online resources and reference materials provide education and research on many subjects.
+- Non-fiction titles, eLearning and reference materials provide education and research on many subjects.
 Juvenile non-fiction materials support education frameworks for students.
 Materials supporting business and career topics are available for adults.

 - BPL is proud of our American Art collection, supporting general interest in Crystal Bridges Museum of American Art.